tozd/node-reactive-postgres/README.md

-* [pg-live-select](https://github.com/numtel/pg-live-select) – when the query's sources change, the client reruns the query to obtain updated rows, which are identified through hashes of their full content and client then computes changes, on the other hand, this package maintains cached results of the query in a temporary materialized view and reuses computation of a diff inside `REFRESH MATERIALIZED VIEW CONCURRENTLY` PostgreSQL command
+* [pg-live-select](https://github.com/numtel/pg-live-select) – when the query's sources change, the client reruns the query to obtain updated rows, which are identified through hashes of their full content and client then computes changes, on the other hand, this package maintains cached results of the query in a temporary table in the database and just compares new results with cached results and return updates to the client
-* [pg-live-query](https://github.com/nothingisdead/pg-live-query) – adds revision columns to sources and additional temporary table which stores information how those revisions map to queries, all this then allows computing changes inside the database, but it seems it does not work with all queries
+* [pg-live-query](https://github.com/nothingisdead/pg-live-query) – adds revision columns to sources and additional temporary table which stores information how those revisions map to queries, moreover, it modifies the query to add additional columns so that it is possible to reconstruct how inputs map to outputs, all this then allows computing changes inside the database, but in benchmarks it seems all this additional complexity does not really add much in comparison with just comparing new results with cached results directly, which is what this package does
 * [pg-query-observer](https://github.com/Richie765/pg-query-observer) – it seems like a bit cleaned and updated version of `pg-live-select`, but buggy and does not work with multiple parallel queries
+* [pg-reactivity-benchmark](https://github.com/mitar/node-pg-reactivity-benchmark) – a benchmark for this and above
+  mentioned packages